ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-Spearman's rank correlation coefficient, often denoted as $\rho_s$ or $r_s$, is a non-parametric measure of correlation that assesses the strength and direction of the monotonic relationship between two variables.
+Spearman's rank correlation coefficient, often denoted as $\rho_s$or$r_s$, is a non-parametric measure of correlation that assesses the strength and direction of the monotonic relationship between two variables.
 Unlike Pearson’s correlation, which measures linear relationships, Spearman’s correlation evaluates how well the relationship between two variables can be described by a monotonic function.

 </details>